peteroupc/peteroupc.github.io/colorgen.md

 (Note that the threshold `0.0031308` is that of IEC 61966-2-1, the official sRGB standard;
 the sRGB proposal has a different value for this threshold.)

-    // Convert a color component from encoded to linear RGB
+    // Convert a color component from encoded to linear sRGB
     // NOTE: This is not gamma decoding; it's similar to, but
     // not exactly, c^2.2.
 This function was designed "to
     // allow for invertability in integer math", according to
     // the sRGB proposal.
-    METHOD LinearFromsRGB(c)
+    METHOD SRGBToLinear(c)
      // NOTE: Threshold here would more properly be
      // 12.92 * 0.0031308 = 0.040449936, but 0.04045
      // is what the IEC standard uses